How to Make a French Cleat

 How Do I Prefer to Make French Cleats?

-I’ve always made french cleats using my table saw.
+I’ve always made French cleats using my table saw.
 This was my first time making cleats with a circular saw and the Straight Edge Guide.

 As I mentioned earlier, I have to give credit where credit is due.
 In my review of the Straight Edge Guide, I said that I would use it again, but “there are a few tools that I might reach for first before using my Straight Edge Guide.”

 But I’ve had a change of heart.
-The Straight Edge Guide was a quick and easy way to make french cleats.
+The Straight Edge Guide was a quick and easy way to make French cleats.
 The next time I need to make some cleats, I will be using a circular saw, and my Straight Edge Guide instead of my table saw.

 How to Install a French Cleat